davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 arr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 arr.select { |n| n.odd? }
 ```
 This code returns an array containing all of the odd integers in ``arr``.
+It doesn't output anything.
+This shows that ``select`` filters the given array based on the return value from the block as it passes each element to it.
+The even integers in ``arr`` return false, and so they aren't added to the array.
+The odd integers return true, so they are added to the returned array.
 ### Example 3

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?